Sstephen2011/HonkuWeak/README.md

 # HonkuWeak
 A homemade chess engine written in python
 The engine is called Honku.
-The code is for Honku v1.0 Basic implementation, with advanced sygzy and opening book.
+The code is for Honku v1.0 Basic implementation, with titans.bin opening book.

 @HonkuWeak on Lichess to play with the bot. [https://lichess.org/@/HonkuWeak]